apache/beam/learning/tour-of-beam/cloudbuild/README.md

 # Tour of Beam Cloud Build Setup

-This directory organizes Infrastructure-as-Code to provision dependent resources and set up Cloud Build for automated Tour of Beam Backend Infrastructure provisioning.
+This directory organizes Infrastructure-as-Code to provision dependent resources and set up Cloud Build for automated Tour of Beam Backend Infrastructure provisioning, Backend and frontend deployment.

 ## Requirements: